Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

 Step 3: Solve with PyROS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-PyROS requires the user to supply one local and one global NLP solver to be used for solving sub-problems.
+PyROS requires the user to supply one local and one global NLP solver to use for solving sub-problems.
 For convenience, we shall have PyROS invoke BARON as both the local and the global NLP solver: